 Although much has changed over the last two decades, what Dubai means to me, remains quite constant.
 As we celebrate the 47th National Day of the United Arab Emirates, I take immense pride to be known as a resident of Dubai and to call it my birthplace.
 This place has given me an abundance of bitter-sweet memories to hold on to forever and I will always be grateful to the leaders of this nation for giving me such a wonderful home, away from home.

-- Submitted by Leontia D'silva - Junior Digital Executive
+- Submitted by Leontia D'silva, Junior Digital Executive

 One might argue that what makes a company stand out is not its assets, but rather it is its culture.
-It is the spirit of the company reflected on how employees feel and interact with each other and with customers that really matters. wasl is certainly aware of this, and have been doing a brilliant job in encouraging innovation and supporting employees happiness.
+It is the spirit of the company reflected on how employees feel and interact with each other and with customers that really matter. wasl is certainly aware of this, and have been doing a brilliant job in encouraging innovation and supporting employees happiness.

 I am lucky to be a member of the innovation committee at wasl, and I appreciate the ideas’ platform that the company has been curating for years to encourage innovation.
 The program runs under the name of “wasl challenge” and poses different challenges for employees to come up with solutions under a different theme each round.
 One of the challenges we posted last year was designed to gather ideas that would help increase the level of happiness among employees.